blackrocky/simple-web-crawler/README.md

 - Pages that can't be accessed / timed out should be skipped
 - Changing links in a website
 - Https?
-- Depth of search
 - Use db as storage, not cache
 - Use ConcurrentHashMap for visited links?
+- Ports adapters?

+## DONE
+- Depth of search
 - Use java.net.URL
-- Ports adapters?

 ## Software Needed
 - JDK 8